Easy Powdered Peanut Butter Cookies (Ready in 13 Minutes)

 - vanilla

-How to Make Powdered Peanut Butter Cookies
+How to Make Cookies with PB2

-The peanut powder acts just like a flour, and when mixed with light and airy oat flour, the result is fantastic.
+When we mix peanut flour with light and airy oat flour, the result in these pb2 peanut butter cookies is fantastic.

 Unlike my popular coconut flour oatmeal cookies, which are slightly denser, this peanut butter powder cookie recipe is soft, light and delicate.